localstack/docs/content/en/user-guide/tools/lambda-tools/debugging/index.md

 ![Visual Studio Code debugging](vscode-debugging-py-1.png)

+#### Limitations

+Due to the ports published by the lambda container for the debugger, you can currently only debug one Lambda at a time.
+Due to the port publishing, multiple concurrently running lambda environments are not supported.

-### Debugging Python Lambda in PyCharm Professional
+### Debugging a Python Lambda in PyCharm Professional

 Please be aware that [remote debugging in PyCharm](https://www.jetbrains.com/help/pycharm/remote-debugging-with-product.html) is only available in the Professional version.

+You do not need to change the `LAMBDA_DOCKER_FLAGS` when debugging with PyCharm Professional.

 #### Configuring PyCharm for remote Python debugging